pnlbwh/luigi-pnlpipe/docs/LUIGI_TUTORIAL.md

 In addition, please see [pnlNipype/README.md](https://github.com/pnlbwh/pnlNipype/blob/master/docs/README.md) for details about installing *pnlNipype*.
 Documentation about individual *pnlNipype* modules can be found in [pnlNipype/TUTORIAL.md](https://github.com/pnlbwh/pnlNipype/blob/master/docs/TUTORIAL.md).

+Finally, see [Running luigi-pnlpipe](#running-luigi-pnlpipe) for running the pipeline.

 # How Luigi works